Linus4/eldritchinstinct/main.typ

 == Downtime

-In the background or between scenarios, players can do a number of things that are summarized at the table.
-They can
+In the background or between scenarios, you can do a number of things that are summarized at the table.
+You can:
+#grid(columns: 2, gutter: 5pt,
+  [
-- read tomes to increase their Mythos Knowledge or learn spells,
+    - Read tomes to increase your Mythos Knowledge,
-- spend time with their bonds or form new ones to remove Broken notches,
+    - Spend time with your bonds or form new ones to remove Broken notches,
-- improve an aspect of their character,
+    - Acquire useful gear,
+  ],
+  [
+    - Get in shape,
-- craft something,
+    - Craft something,
-- research a topic,
+    - Research a topic,
-- travel somewhere,
+    - Travel somewhere,
-- make new acquaintances,
+    - Make new acquaintances,
     - or earn money.
+  ]
+)

 This can translate into gaining HP or ability score, upgrading inventory space or damage with a particular weapon, but also learning cool skills, gaining the ability to handle specific situations with ease or promoting a contact so that they can be more helpful.

-These are just some suggestions, and the Warden should determine the effects and the amount of time that must be spent.
+This is an opportunity to hack the game and adjust it to your liking.
+Ask yourself: What would you like to be capable of?
+What would you like to see?
+Then, work with the Warden to determine the effects and the amount of time that must be spent in accordance with the tone of the game that the group agreed upon.

 A good rule of thumb for the length of a downtime action is two weeks, or simply allow two downtime actions between scenarios.

-It is always a good idea to build on events of the previous scenario or on notable successes and failures of the characters.
+It is always a good idea to build on events of the previous scenario or on memorable successes and failures of the investigators.
+The Warden might even consider handing out free improvements rewarding courageous feats, brilliant ideas and overcoming seemingly impossible odds.

 === Organization